ISAITB/docs-services/source/messaging/index.rst

 data that is also domain-specific in nature.
 Once a match is found you use the call-back address for the test bed (typically also stored in the session) and call its ``notifyForMessage`` operation.
 See :ref:`messaging__callbacks` for a summary of the steps you need to follow.

-The following example (using the `Spring framework`_) illustrates how communication received through a REST service can be processed and transferred to the test bed:
+The following example (using the `Spring framework`_) illustrates how communication received through a REST service can be processed and transferred to the test bed.
+For the sake of completeness, this examples also handles call identifiers, even though this is entirely optional if outside the context of a `flow`_ step:

 .. code-block:: java